My VA Medical Malpractice 01

 My knowledge of my own medical conditions made me aware when my conditions had sudden changes as explained above and that I knew what to look for when things had changed.
 I would zero in on the cause and fix it, unfortunately damage was done to my health every time.
 Most Disabled Veterans don't have this kind of inside knowledge.
 They think that newer medical problems are just the signs of life and it's just a progression of their overall medical conditions.

 It's a shame that the VA is not geared to helping ALL Veterans have a better life.
 Yeah, most cases in the VA are easily covered up with some drug.
 It's the complex cases that they have no idea how to treat, and, like in my case, all they wanted to do was throw drugs at me and see what sticks.
-Well, I'm not a typical wall, their treatments never stuck.
+Well, I'm not the typical wall, their treatments never stuck.
 My knowledge of my medical problems has always overruled them, as I feel is a good thing.